 - 1. As the purpose of the written assignments is to help students develop their ability to reason and reflect, students may request assistance with the written assignments as they need it and as faculty are able to give it.
 There is no penalty for this assistance.
 It is strongly advised that students discuss the first assignment with their teacher and get editing assistance, if required, from the English tutorial. - 2.
 Assignments must be submitted by 0900 hrs on the due date.
 Papers may be submitted in class or put them in the appropriate faculty box in SE12-418. - 3.
-If an assignment is late, the mark for the assignment will drop 10% for each school day it is late. - 4.
+Extensions must be negotiated 72 hours in advance of due date. - 4.
+If an assignment is late, the mark for the assignment will drop 10% for each school day it is late. - 5.
 All assignments must be completed to achieve credit for the course.